nwager/WebScraping-MiniProject/README.md

 # WebScraping-MiniProject
-This is a project made by a Junior at Cleveland High School.
+This is a project made by a junior at Cleveland High School.
 ## Installation

 Make sure you have Python 2.7.10 up to 2.7.14 installed.

-Used libraries: requests, pandas, BeautifulSoup4, splinter, time, argparse.
+Used libraries: requests, pandas, BeautifulSoup4, splinter, time, argparse, ConfigParser.
 (all pip installed)

 Install the newest version of ChromeDriver for the correct platform here: https://sites.google.com/a/chromium.org/chromedriver/downloads